sophielansweeper/embedded-workflow-builder-docs/docs/connectors/aspose.md

 Aspose Api Key Flow

+In order to use the apiKey connection of Aspose, you need to provide both the client_id and client_secret from your Aspose's application.
+To access the Aspose's REST API, you need to create an application.
+To register new applications, login into the [Aspose Developer Dashboard](https://dashboard.aspose.cloud/) site using your Aspose Account, and go to the Applications view.
+Once you create a new application, Aspose will issue a client_id and client_secret.

 | Input                     | Comments                                  | Default |
 | ------------------------- | ----------------------------------------- | ------- |
 | Application Client ID     | Client ID of your Aspose Application.     |         |